nikiink/termux-scripts/README.md

 - ~/storage/media-0 -> Internal/Android/media/com.termux
 - ~/storage/media-1 -> SD Card/Android/media/com.termux

-### Commands
+### Executing scripts

-The commands are bash script, so must be marked as executables using `chmod +x script.sh` command to be executed directly (`./script.sh`) or can be executed using bash command `bash script.sh`.
+The commands are bash scripts, so must be marked as executables using `chmod +x script.sh` command to be executed directly (`./script.sh`) or can be executed using bash command `bash script.sh`.

 1. copy the script on android in a folder of choice (for example on internal storage)
 2. open termux